https://cdn.gabb.com/wp-content/uploads/2024/09/AI-Tools-Parents-Should-Know-About-2.png

 Companion AIs are created to provide assistance, support, and companionship (friendly or romantic).
 These AIs can engage in conversation, adapt their behavior to the user’s preference, and even provide a sense of connection for individuals who may feel lonely.

-Critics argue that AI can’t replace real human connection will proponents argue that some connection is better than nothing or that AI connection might potentially be just as healthy.
+Critics argue that AI can’t replace real human connection, while proponents argue that some connection is better than nothing and that AI connection might potentially be just as healthy.
 Although the basic idea has been the subject of science fiction books, shows, and movies for decades, it is just recently that technology has advanced sufficiently for digital companions to provide as a passable replacement for real human conversation.
 It’s too early to say definitely, in other words, so this is one area of AI that parents would be wise to keep an eye on.

 Character AI